 For example, look for programs that take you to more than one country if you like traveling, or place you in an internship-type experience if you're not keen on spending a ton of time in the classroom.

 Along the same lines, different programs may give you different (or more than one) choices in terms of housing.
 Common housing types include homestays and student dormitories for most programs, or hostels and hotels for multi-destination itineraries.

 If you want to meet other students your age, living in a dorm would be the best choice.
 However, if you'd like to meet locals in your host country or practice a foreign language, a homestay would offer the perfect opportunity.

 Costs & Funding

-Various destinations differ based on cost of living, which would be something to keep in mind when choosing your host city.
+Various destinations differ based on the cost of living, which would be something to keep in mind when choosing your host city.
 Although fashion students are somewhat restricted by their industry, you may be able to choose a more affordable alternative than, say, Paris, if you are solely focusing on a university experience.
 If you're studying in Europe, most major cities are just a train ride away, so you'll still be able to make it to Fashion Week if you budget correctly.